thymeleaf/thymeleaf-docs/docs/articles/standarddialect5minutes.md

+---
-% Getting started with the Standard dialects in 5 minutes
+title: Getting started with the Standard dialects in 5 minutes
+---

 Getting started with the Standard dialects in 5 minutes